facebook/react/docs/docs/typechecking-with-proptypes.md

 );
 ```

 The `defaultProps` will be used to ensure that `this.props.name` will have a value if it was not specified by the parent component.
+The `propTypes` typechecking happens after `defaultProps` are resolved, so typechecking will also apply to the `defaultProps`.